 5 grams of carbohydrates

-Gluten-free (no barley, no wheat, no malt, no sorghum)
+Naturally gluten-free (no barley, no wheat, no sorghum)

 Distribution & Retailers

 SpikedSeltzer is available nationwide.
 It’s also available in Bermuda and the British Virgin Islands.
 Find SpikedSeltzer wherever beer is sold, including supermarkets like Whole Foods, Trader Joe’s, Fairway, Stop & Shop, Safeway, Walmart, Wegmans, Hannaford, Harris Teeter, Food Lion, Target, Fresh Market, Fred Meyer, Fry’s, HEB, Kroger, Publix, Ralphs, and Food 4 Less, as well as in select bars, restaurants, and venues including Nationals Park in Washington DC, and Fenway Park in Boston, MA.

 SpikedSeltzer was created in 2012 by Nick Shields, who began formulating five gallon batches out of his garage in Westport, CT.
 The unique beverage, which he made by combining disciplines of brewing and winemaking, focuses on simple and natural ingredients.
 The goal was to create a clean, crisp, bubbly drink that lacks the sugary sweetness of wine and the heaviness of beer.
 After refining nearly 100 batches, the original hard seltzer was born.